microsoft/reality-augmentation-using-cognitive-services/04-Camera/README.md

   ![play](setup/play-labelled-resized-66.png)

   - Click **Run**.
-If you hold the picture of Satya Nadella in front of your computer's camera, you will see information about him superimposed on top of it.
+If you hold your cellphone in front of your computer's camera and the click the *Identify* button, the screen will blank for a moment, and then you will see a photo in the image panel, and information about its contents in the text panel.